GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

 The exporting option might not be available for GKE on-prem clusters.

-Note: Please be aware that Stackdriver has [quotas](https://cloud.google.com/monitoring/quotas) for the number of custom metrics created in a single project.
+> Note: Please be aware that Stackdriver has [quotas](https://cloud.google.com/monitoring/quotas) for the number of custom metrics created in a single GCP project.
 If the quota is met, additional metrics will not be accepted by Stackdriver, which might cause that some metrics from your application might not show up in the Stackdriver's Metrics Explorer.